latolukasz/beeorm-doc/docs/guide/mysql_queries.md

 engine := validatedRegistry.CreateEngine()
 ```

-## MySQL data pool
+## MySQL Data Pool

-Now we are ready to get MySQL data pool that is used to execute all queries.
-This pool also provides few useful methods:
+Now we are ready to get the MySQL data pool that will be used to execute all queries.
+This pool also provides a few useful methods:

 ```go
 db := engine.GetMysql()